cyb3rdoc/rpinvr/readme.md

 # Simple Network Video Recorder  in Node.js
 This is a simple Network Video Recorder (NVR) that is designed to run on cheap hardware, such as a Raspberry Pi with a hard drive.
 24/7 video streams from network cameras are saved, and the recorded files are browsable from a basic web interface.

+## Use docker-compose.yml OR build image using Dockerfile
+Clone the docker branch of the repo to build your own image You can also use prebuilt image hum8lefool/rpinvr with docker-compose.yml

 ![Camera locations](/images/camera-locations.png)

 The project is deliberately bare-bones, and configuration is done through `.json` files.